nordic-institute/X-Road-development/NFR.md

 components of X-Road as defined in X-Road architecture document \[ARC-G\].
 For example Central Server and Security Server are X-Road components.

-A term “subcomponent” in this document is used to describe subcomponents of X-Road components.
-For example Proxy and Signer are subcomponents of X-Road.

 A term “third party component” in this document is used to describe libaries and programs that X-Road application depend on.